-Subject Theory Minimum Practical Hair Dressing - 1100 Hours (185 theory hours and 915 practical hours) Including at minimum: Hours Operations Hairstyling: 65 240 Includes, but is not limited to: Hair analysis, shampooing, finger waving, pin curling, comb outs, straightening, waving, curling with hot combs and hot curling irons and blower styling Permanent Waving and Chemical Straightening: 40 105 Includes, but is not limited to: Hair analysis, acid and alkaline permanent waving, chemical straightening including the use of sodium hydroxide and other base solutions.
-Hair Coloring and Bleaching: 60 50 Includes, but is not limited to: The use of semi-permanent, demi-permanent 00 00 and temporary colors, hair analysis, predisposition and strand tests, safety precautions, formula mixing, tinting, bleaching, high and low lights, and the use of dye removers.
+SUBJECT Theory Hours Minimum Practical Operations Hair Dressing - 1100 Hours (185 theory hours and 915 practical hours) Including at minimum: Hairstyling 65 240 Includes, but is not limited to: Hair analysis, shampooing, finger waving, pin curling, comb outs, straightening, waving, curling with hot combs and hot curling irons and blower styling.
+Permanent Waving and Chemical Straightening: 40 105 Includes, but is not limited to: Hair analysis, acid and alkaline permanent waving, chemical straightening including the use of sodium hydroxide and other base solutions.
+Hair Coloring and Bleaching: 60 50 Includes, but is not limited to: The use of semi-permanent, demi-permanent and temporary colors, hair analysis, predisposition and strand tests, safety precautions, formula mixing, tinting, bleaching, high and low lights, and the use of dye removers.
 Hair Cutting: 20 80 Includes, but is not limited to: Use of scissors, razor, (shaper), electrical clippers/trimmers, and thinning (tapering) shears for wet and dry cutting.
-Shaving - 200 (100 theory hours and 100 practical hours) Preparation and Performance: 100 40 Includes but is not limited to: Preparing the client's hair for shaving, assessing 100 40 the condition of the clients skin, performing shaving techniques, applying after-shave antiseptic following facial services, massaging the clients face, rolling cream massages Health and Safety - 200 Hours (200 theory hours) Including at minimum: Laws and Regulations: 00 Includes Barbering & Cosmetology Act/Rules & Regulations 20 Health and Safety Considerations: Includes, but is not limited to: Training in chemicals and health in 45 establishments, protection from hazardous chemicals and preventing chemical injuries, communicable diseases, including HIV/AIDS, Hepatitis B, and staph and Material Safety Data Sheets.
-Disintection and Sanitation: 20 Includes, but is not limited to: Disinfection and sanitation including proper procedures to protect the health and safety of the consumer as well as the technician; proper disinfection procedures for equipment used in establishments.
-(Disinfection is emphasized throughout the entire training period and must be performed before use of all instruments and equipment.)
-Anatomy and Physiology: 15 Includes, but is not limited to: Human anatomy, human physiology.
+Shaving - 200 (100 theory hours and 100 practical hours) Preparation and Performance: 100 40

-Additional Instruction and Training: salon business principles, professional ethics, record keeping, basic tax information relating to booth rental, and independent contractors, skills, including professional ethics, salesmanship, record keeping, review, practice and testing for State Board Exam.
-The institution offers employment assistance to help graduates' efforts to secure education-related employment that includes, but is not limited to training in: professionalism, resume development, interview preparation, and job search skills.
+Includes, but is not limited to: Preparing the client's hair for shaving, assessing the client's skin, performing shaving techniques, applying after-shave antiseptic follow massaging the client's face, rolling cream massages.
+Health and Safety - 200 Hours (200 theory hours) Including at minimum: Laws and Regulations: 20 Includes Barbering & Cosmetology Act/Rules& Regulations Health and Safety Considerations: 45 Includes, but is not limited to: Training in chemicals and health in establishments hazardous chemicals and preventing chemical injuries, communicable diseases, Hepatitis B, and staph and Material Safety Data Sheets.
+Disinfection and Sanitation: 20 Includes, but is not limited to: Disinfection and sanitation including proper proceed health and safety of the consumer as well as the technician; proper disinfection pused in establishments.
+(Disinfection is emphasized throughout the entire training performed before use of all instruments and equipment.) procedures s for equipment Anatomy and Physiology: 15 Includes, but is not limited to: Human anatomy, human physiology.
+Additional Instruction and Training: salon business principles, professional et basic tax information relating to booth rental, and independent contractors, skills ethics, salesmanship, record keeping, review, practice and testing for State Boa offers employment assistance to help graduates' efforts to secure education-rela includes, but is not limited to training in: professionalism, resume development, i and job search skills. , including rd Exam.
+T ated emplo professional he institution yment that